aws-amplify/docs/cli-toolchain/quickstart.md

 ### Functions Examples

-You can add a Lambda function to your project which you can alongside a REST API or as a datasource, as a part of your GraphQL API using the @function directive.
+You can add a Lambda function to your project which you can use alongside a REST API or as a datasource, as a part of your GraphQL API using the @function directive.
 ```terminal
 $ amplify add api
 ?
 Provide a friendly name for your resource to be used as a label for this category in the project: lambdafunction